 The Changing Landscape of Health Care Master's Degree Programs

-According to the BLS, employment of health care professionals is expected to grow by 23 percent from 2008 to 2018, which translates to a greater demand for educated health professionals.
+According to the BLS, employment of health care professionals is expected to grow by 23 percent from 2008 to 2018.
 Graduate programs have responded to this need by expanding the number of health-related master's degrees offered.

 Traditional graduate health programs, such as nursing, psychology, and health care administration, should also grow with the increased demand for nurses, counselors, and health services managers.
 According to the BLS, management positions in health care should increase by 17 percent from 2008 to 2018, while employment of nurses and counselors should grow by 23 percent.
 Graduate programs must respond to this demand by preparing an increasing number of students for leadership roles in health care.

 Master's Degree Programs in Health Can Launch Your Career